 This is the cheapest option.
 All that is required is a contact point on the PCB.
 Both SMD and through hole pads are possible.
-But be aware that solder will wick into the wire making it less flexible until some point.
-This transition point will be the point of failure if the wire is not protected against bending.
+Be aware: solder will wick into the wire making it less flexible at some point.
+This transition point will be the point of failure if the wire is not protected from continual bending.

-You can feed the wire (including isolation) through the PCB or glue it onto the PCB to avoid this problem.
-Both of these options require some additional space.
+The wire (including isolation) can be fed through, or glued to, the PCB to avoid this problem.
+Both options require some additional space.

 The KiCad library comes with solder wire footprints both in THT and SMD.
 (Found in the Connector_Wire library).
-Make sure you select the footprint to fit your wires diameter.
-Since version 5.1.6 of the library there are even versions including NPTHs for strain-relief.
+Be sure to select the footprint to fit the wire diameter.
+Since the library in version 5.1.6 NPTHs for strain-relief have been included.

 There is no special symbol for these in the library.
 The standard connector symbols might be a good option.
 (Most likely the Conn_01x01 symbol)

-A terminal block is a component that is soldered to your PCB and has some mechanism to connect a wire to it.
-The cheapest option are screw terminal blocks which require a crimped end terminal (or wire ferrule).
-There are terminal blocks available that can be used without end termination.
-These are typically spring-loaded.
-Make sure you follow the manufacturers suggestions as the connection will not behave as specified otherwise.
+A terminal block is a component that is soldered to your PCB and has some mechanism for wire connection.
+The cheapest option is screw terminal blocks which require a crimped end terminal (or wire ferrule).
+Other terminal blocks, typically spring loaded, for use without wire end termination are also available.
+Be sure to follow manufacturers’ suggestions, otherwise the connection may not behave as specified.

 When buying a terminal block select one that is rated for the current you expect on this connection.
-Be aware that cheap knockoffs are not well specified and should be handled with extra care.
+Be aware that cheap knockoffs may not be well specified and should be handled with extra care.
 (Cheap terminals can be a fire hazard!)

 The KiCad library comes with a number of TerminalBlock_[Manufacturer] libraries that hold footprints for terminal blocks.
 At the time of writing these are mostly screw terminal blocks.